pnnl/pyparticle/OVERVIEW.md

 and future automated agents.
 Edit freely and use as a single-source summary.

 ## Short description
-PyParticle provides data structures and builders for aerosol particles, particle populations, optical particle morphologies, and plotting helpers.
-The package is organized so new population types and optical morphologies are discovered automatically via factory registries (add a module under the appropriate `factory/` folder with a `build` callable or use the provided `@register` decorator).
+PyParticle provides data structures and builders for aerosol particles and particle populations, flexible packages for computing derived properties relevant for atmospheric, engineering, and human health, and helpers for visualizing aerosol particles and populations.
+The package is organized so new population types, particle morphologies, and analysios code are discovered automatically via factory registries (add a module under the appropriate `factory/` folder with a `build` callable and use the provided `@register` decorator).

 ## Key modules and responsibilities
 - `src/PyParticle/__init__.py`: public exports, and dataset path resolution (honors `PYPARTICLE_DATA_PATH`).